YAVSRG/YAVSRG/README.md

 Lots of setup guidance, including a wiki, is built into the game to help you get started.
 You can also [check out the wiki here](https://www.yavsrg.net/interlude/wiki) in your browser!

 **On Windows** - Download the latest release [from the website](https://www.yavsrg.net), extract it and play!
-**On macOS** - Build instructions for developers below.
-If you aren't a developer, ask Percyqaz to help you [in the Discord](https://discord.gg/tA22tWR) instead.
+**On macOS** - Build instructions for developers below!
+If you aren't a developer, ask Percyqaz to help you [in the Discord](https://discord.gg/tA22tWR) instead
-**On linux** - Build instructions for developers below.
-If you aren't a developer, ask Percyqaz to help you [in the Discord](https://discord.gg/tA22tWR) instead.
+**On linux** - Build instructions for developers below!
+If you aren't a developer, ask Percyqaz to help you [in the Discord](https://discord.gg/tA22tWR) instead

 On non-Windows platforms you could also try running the Windows build in WINE or Proton.